apache/directory-fortress-commander/README.txt

 Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-commander] is the current package's home folder.
 ___________________________________________________________________________________
 ###################################################################################
-# SECTION 4:  Load Test Users
+# SECTION 4:  Load Fortress Web Security Policy
 ###################################################################################

 Run maven install with load file: